On August 22nd 2020, it happened at last. My best friend Allen and his lovely partner Rakhee finally got married in an intimate minimony wedding.

 After the official ceremony, the celebrations moved to the decorated marquee in the groom’s parent’s garden.
 Sandra, the groom’s mother (and Fabulous Functions UK MD) had pulled out all the stops and made it look amazing.

-From the flower arrangements to the delicious four-course meal, it at no point felt like this wedding was a Plan B or a last-minute affair.
-In fact, the intimate setting, with all the guests sitting on one long table, allowed conversations and sharing the moment with the happy couple, in a way not possible at a much larger celebration.
+From the flower arrangements to the delicious four-course meal, such an intimate minimony wedding at no point felt like it was a Plan B or a last-minute affair.
+In fact, the setting, with all the guests sitting on one long table, allowed conversations and sharing the moment with the happy couple, in a way not possible at a much larger celebration.

 It was the small things that made this day so special.
 Instead of catering staff taking care of everything, family members shared those tasks.
 Parents, brother and sisters carried in plates and poured wine.